Global Candidate Privacy Notice

 Right to access and to correct.
 You have the right to request a copy of the personal data we hold about you by contacting us.
 We make regular checks to ensure we keep your personal data up-to-date.
 However, we need your help in doing this, so please update your profile on our career portal regularly or contact us if you want to correct any other personal data that you have provided us.

 Right to object and to restrict.
 You have the right at any time to object to the processing of your personal data.
 Under certain circumstances, you also have the right to obtain the restriction of the processing of your personal data (e.g. until an inaccuracy in your personal data is corrected by us following your request).
-Please note that as a consequence of your exercising this right we may not be able to process your application further.
+Please note that as a consequence of your exercising this right, except if you object to the video screening, we may not be able to process your application further.

 Right to erasure.
 If you no longer wish us to process your personal data, you may delete your profile on our career portal or contact us.
 We may however retain certain of your personal data for compliance with applicable laws and regulations and in accordance with our data retention rules or as mentioned above in the section “How long do we store your personal data”.
 Please note that as a consequence of your exercising this right we may not be able to process your application anymore.